pragati-29/Common-Variants/Common_Variants /README.md

   - Common variants in vcf.gz files
   - *annotated.csv file (Annotated file with information of germline and cf variants)
 **Note**
 -Please zip files using bgzip and make index file of each file (except .tab)

+# Modified common variant code
+  script :- Modified-common-variants-code.py
+## **Requirements:**
+  - Python (Pandas,Subprocess,os)
+  - Bcftools
+## **Input:**
+  - Path of Somatic folder
+  - Path of Germline and cf folder
+  - Path of Annotation folder (Somatic)
+  - Extension of Annotation file
+  - Path of Output directory
+## **Output:**
+  - Common variants in vcf.gz files
+  - *annotated.csv file (Annotated file with information of germline and cf variants)